Steeeephen/LAVA/README.md

 | lcsnew	| LCS (North America) (Summer 2020 overlay)|
 | pcs		| PCS (Pacific)|

-Though small changes to the broadcast may throw some off

 Output will be sent to the 'output' directory for each game in the playlist.

-Takes at least 100 seconds per game on a Lenovo Thinkpad T430
+***

+For example, to run the program on a local list of LCS videos:

+`$ python loltracker.py -v -l lcs`

+Or the streamlined version:

+`$ python loltracker.py -v -c -l lcs`

+Or to run it on a YouTube playlist of LEC vods, skipping the first 2:

+`$ python loltracker.py -l lec -p https://www.youtube.com/playlist?list=PLTCk8PVh_Zwmfpm9bvFzV1UQfEoZDkD7s -n 2`

+***
 ## Output

 The raw data is saved as a csv named positions.csv